simple-frontend-dev/demo-safe-continuous-production-deployments/README.md

 ### Run end-to-end tests before deploying to production:

-Here my recommendation is to rely on Vercel `repository_dispatch` event
+Here my recommendation is to rely on Github `repository_dispatch` event which is also sent by Vercel.

 ## Netlify